recnac-itna/Algorithm_Templates/README.md

 ***"Stop Trying to Reinvent the Wheel"***

 So I try my best to find the commonality in problems, solutions and codes.
 When I study, I have summarized templates for future use.

-First I do it for myself, and now I glad to share to people who also need it.
+First I intended to use it for myself, and now I realize maybe it is good enough to share with people who also need it.